-Q Will Brexit affect the shipping of my order?
+Q Does the customs situation post-Brexit affect the shipping of my order?

-A There is still some uncertainty about revised shipping processes following Brexit.
+A There are still some hiccups during the revised shipping processes following Brexit.
 From 1st January 2021, new documentation and procedures have come into play and there are some unavoidable delays during this initial period.
 Both TheStaircasePeople and our manufacturers are making every effort to make this transitional period as smooth and speedy as possible but potentially some delays may be beyond our control.
 The average delivery timescales are now 4-5 weeks.
 We hope that we will see the import process becoming more streamlined again and that we can achieve our original timescales of 10-15 working days.
 We will make sure that you will be kept informed every step of the way.

 Q Do I need Building Control approval for a new or replacement staircase?